 Early Decision 2 is a great choice if you also know BU is your top choice, but perhaps need more time to visit campus, prepare your application, or refine your college list.

 Regardless of whether you apply Early Decision or Early Decision 2, BU gives careful consideration to both groups of applicants.

 Early Decision Application Instructions

-- If you are applying for Early Decision, you must take the ACT no later than the October test date or the SAT no later than November.
+- If you choose to submit your test scores and are applying Early Decision, you must take the ACT no later than the October test date or the SAT no later than November.

-- If you are applying for Early Decision 2, you must take the ACT or SAT no later than the December test date.
+- If you choose to submit your test scores and are applying Early Decision 2, you must take the ACT or SAT no later than the December test date.

 - If admitted, you must submit a nonrefundable enrollment deposit and withdraw your applications to all other colleges and universities.
-Please make sure that all credentials sent by mail are addressed to:
+Please make sure that all application materials are uploaded to the MyBU portal.

 - If you are an Early Decision applicant who is not admitted, your application may be deferred for consideration during the regular admissions cycle.
-In that case, you’ll be considered for admission only after submitting your mid-year grades.
-You’ll be notified of a final admission decision in late March.
+In that case, you will be considered for admission only after submitting your mid-year grades.
+You will be notified of a final admission decision in late March.